Saurabh19F/Android-Portfolio-App/README.md

 ---

 ## Usage
-- Navigate through the sections: Home, Skills, Projects, and Contact.
+- Navigate through the sections: Home [Contact], Experience, Team and Projects.
 - Browse the **Projects** section for descriptions of each project, with images and GitHub links.
-- Contact me directly via the **Contact** form.
+- Contact me directly via the **Contact** Link🔗.

 ---